What is DOC NYC?

-We have an eight-day lineup of DOC NYC PRO from Thursday, November 9 to Thursday, November 16.
-For more information about the DOC NYC PRO program, please go here.
+We have an eight-day lineup of DOC NYC PRO from Thursday, November 8 to Thursday, November 15.
+More information included the DOC NYC PRO lineup will be announced in the fall.

 How do I get the latest information?

 We love keeping in touch with you!
 The best way to stay in the loop on all important updates is by signing up for our DOC NYC newsletter right here.
 You can also friend us on Facebook and follow us on Twitter to receive updates throughout the year.
 Also, keep our the DOC NYC website bookmarked!

 What sponsorship opportunities are available at DOC NYC?

 There are a wide range of options for supporting DOC NYC – from catalog ads to sponsoring awards and events to brand exposure throughout the festival.
 Visit our Sponsorship page for more information.